Vista MIDI Tool

 It can be used to change the default MIDI output device.

-Vista's sound subsystem has changed.
+Several changes were to the sound subsystem between XP and Vista.
 Whilst this is generally a good thing, some things are noticably missing, such as - at least, in my sound card's case - hardware MIDI support.

-In fact, the MIDI support is still be there, but unlike on XP where the MIDI output device could be picked from the control panel Vista doesn't appear to provide such an option.
+In fact, the MIDI support is still be there, but unlike on XP where the MIDI output device could be picked from the control panel Vista, 7 or 8 don't appear to provide such an option.

 Does it work?